-Pumpkins and Pilsners October 8th
+Pumpkins And Pilsners October 8th

-The Estes Park Education Foundation (EPEF) invites the community to the 9th annual PUMPKINS AND PILSNERS festival, October 8th from 11:00 – 6:00 in Bond Park.
+The Estes Park Education Foundation (EPEF) invites the community to the 9th annual Pumpkins And Pilsners festival, October 8th from 11:00 a.m.-6:00 p.m. in Bond Park!
 Including live music from FY5, Sugar Mountain and Chain Station.

 For the kids: Enjoy free children's activities like pony rides, strider course & bike skills (bikes and helmets provided), air tattoos, and giant lawn games.
 The pumpkin patch sells pumpkins for $7 each and you can set them aside in the well-guarded 'sold' corral while you enjoy the fun.